Month by Month

 June

-Rainy season with fewer tourists
+Rainy season with humid conditions

 July

-Hot and humid summer with festival season starting
+Hot and humid summer begins

 August

-Peak summer heat with major festivals
+Peak summer heat with beach season

 September